All the information you need about a vegan pregnancy By Louise Palmer Masterton, Stem & Glory

 Personally, my experience with being vegan during pregnancy is that it was completely normal.
 I had no morning sickness, no cravings, no complications, and no deficiencies and delivered both my children safely at home.

 For both pregnancies, I did take a pregnancy multivitamin and the recommended folic acid.

 I did say to myself when I first became pregnant that if I craved something in pregnancy, then I would eat it.
 Fortunately, I didn’t have any cravings.

 Writing this article got me wondering if my experience was an isolated one, or if in fact, many vegan women experience completely problem-free pregnancies as I did.
 I spoke to seven women who had been vegan through pregnancy (sometimes multiple pregnancies), and here is what they told me:

 Do health professionals disapprove?

-Every single one of the women I spoke to remarked on how helpful and understanding their health care team were of their vegan diet.
+Every single one of the women I spoke to remarked on how helpful and understanding their health care team was of their vegan diet.
 Not one of them, including those with gestational diabetes, was advised to eat animal products.
 Now this really did surprise me!